 For more general information on hiring, check out our guide on how to hire employees.

 There are many benefits to hiring a graphic designer.
-Some examples may include helping your company raise employee pride and productivity through a rebranding project, increasing customer interaction on your website, and keeping clients interested with new visuals.
+Some examples may include helping your company increase employee pride and productivity through a rebranding project, boosting customer interaction on your website, and keeping clients interested with new visuals.
 By ensuring you take the time to figure out both your project and designer, you can help mitigate any potential pitfalls.